JuliaCI/PkgEval.jl/README.md

 │ 2   │ v"1.4.0-DEV-3c182bc5c2" │ General  │ Example │ v"0.5.3"  │ ok     │ missing │ 6.948    │
 ```

-Detailed logs will be generated in the `logs/` directory.
-For this example,
+Test logs are part of this dataframe in the `log` column.
+For example, in this case:
-`logs/logs-1.3.0/Example.log` would contain:

 ```
 Resolving package versions...